machinefi/Bike-Sharing-DePIN-Webinar/README.md

 npm run asbuild
 ```

-- Create a `bike_sharing` project on devnet.w3bstream.com
+- Create a `bike_sharing` project on devnet.w3bstream.com and import `applet/release.wasm`
-- Import applet/release.wasm
-- In the Project Settings tab, copy the operator address
+- In the Project Settings tab, copy the operator address (here you can also update the WASM file if you make changes to the applet)

 ```bash
 cd ../blockchain